BlaqueDevs/se-assignment-day-5-technical-writing-and-review-b-muok/README.md

 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?
-•	Instead of: "Initiate the process." o	Use: "Start the process." o	Why it's better: "Start" is a common, everyday word, while "initiate" is more formal and less familiar.
+•	Instead of: "Initiate the process."
+-	Use: "Start the process."
+-	Why it's better: "Start" is a common, everyday word, while "initiate" is more formal and less familiar.
-•	Instead of: "Utilize the function." o	Use: "Use the function." o	Why it's better: "Use" is simpler and more direct than "utilize."
+•	Instead of: "Utilize the function."
+  -Use: "Use the function."
+  -Why it's better: "Use" is simpler and more direct than "utilize."
-•	Instead of: "Implement the solution." o	Use: "Apply the solution" or "Put the solution into action." o	Why it's better: "Implement" can sound overly technical, while "apply" or "put into action" are more accessible.
+•	Instead of: "Implement the solution."
+  -Use: "Apply the solution" or "Put the solution into action."
+  -Why it's better: "Implement" can sound overly technical, while "apply" or "put into action" are more accessible.
-•	Instead of: "Ascertain the validity." o	Use: "Check if it's true." o	Why it's better: "Ascertain" is a formal and less common word, while "check if it's true" is straightforward.
+•	Instead of: "Ascertain the validity."
+	-Use: "Check if it's true."
+  -Why it's better: "Ascertain" is a formal and less common word, while "check if it's true" is straightforward.
-•	Instead of: "Optimize the parameters." o	Use: "Make the settings better." o	Why it's better: "Optimize" and "parameters" are technical terms, while "make the settings better" is easily understood.
+•	Instead of: "Optimize the parameters."
+  -Use: "Make the settings better."
+  -Why it's better: "Optimize" and "parameters" are technical terms, while "make the settings better" is easily understood.

 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?
 Why Examples Help: